deadcoder0904/generate-hash-inline-script/README.md

 ## Credits

-All the credits go to https://stackoverflow.com/a/38554505/6141587.
-I just tweaked a little to copy it to clipboard.
+All the credits go to https://stackoverflow.com/a/38554505/6141587

+I just tweaked a little to copy it to clipboard :)